 I knew I was in trouble when I boarded and was given a 16 page map!
 I only had a half day to see this enormous ship.
 And when I say enormous I mean ENORMOUS – Royal Caribbean’s Ovation of the Seas, is longer than three football pitches and higher than the Sydney Harbour bridge!

-Ovation is the third ship in the Quantum Class range, and is almost identical to it’s sisters, Quantum of the Seas and Anthem of the Seas.
+Ovation of the Seas is the third ship in the Quantum Class range, and is almost identical to it’s sisters, Quantum of the Seas and Anthem of the Seas.
 Heralded as the most innovative ships at sea and the ability to carry over 6400 passengers and crew – they are the most technologically advanced ships in the world.

 They feature first at sea amenities, including sky dive experiences, surf simulators and the North Star, an observation capsule which ascends 300 feet above sea level.
 Even the state of the art interior staterooms offer ‘virtual’ balconies , where images are reflected in real time on digital screens.
 Guests can have a real time view of the ocean even from an interior stateroom!